Open Accessibility Menu

 Having a post-surgery plan is important for a quick recovery and to get you back to normal after surgery.

 Arrange transportation with a friend or family member to bring you home safely following your procedure.
 Sedation, anesthesia and/or pain mediation may impair your ability to drive.
+A patient will need a legal adult over the age of 18 years or older to drive them home and sign discharge documents for same day surgery patients.

 Speak to your physician about your post-surgery pain management plan.
 Be sure any prescriptions you need filled are arranged for and plan to have someone stay with you for 24 hours after your procedure even if you feel okay.